punnyhuimin/svg-converter-trial/README.md

 2. Reconfigure the output tsx file, making sure that the files are always generated into an output file that is used to create the various components
 3. Add in a metatag JSON file such that the search bar will be working alongside with it and the component file
 4. Configure prettier and eslint
+5. Add in testing for the icons display